Guzaboo/rocket-league-scribe/ReadMe.md

 2. Run `npm start`.
 3. Launch Rocket League.
 4. Start spectating a match or watching a replay.
 When the match or replay finishes, it will write to a file.

+## Known issues:

+* No data is recorded after the clock reaches 0 and before the ball hits the ground.